tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - When (EC)DHE is in use, the server will also provide a "key_share" extension.
-- When authenticating via a certificate, the server will send an empty "signature_algorithnms" extension in the ServerHello and will subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+- When authenticating via a certificate, the server will send an empty "signature_algorithms" extension in the ServerHello and will subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.